 Video presentation of max.
 2 minutes explaining the reasons why you want to take part in this course.

-The deadline for applying to the course is Tuesday 30 April 2019.
+The new deadline for applying to the course is Friday 17 May 2019.

 In each participating University, an internal committee composed of at least two members will analyse all the received applications and publish a preliminary graded list based on the evaluation of:

 - Practical experience in the field of cultural heritage > 10 points